hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-shp.md

     `all_polygons = ogr.Geometry(ogr.wkbGeometryCollection)`<br>
     `for feature in POLYGON-SOURCE-LAYER: all_polygons.AddGeometry(feature.GetGeometryRef())`<br>
     `convexhull = all_polygons.ConvexHull()`<br>
-    Save `convexhull` to shapefile (use `create_shp` function as shown in the above examples or read more at [pcjerick's github pages](https://pcjericks.github.io/py-gdalogr-cookbook/vector_layers.html#save-the-convex-hull-of-all-geometry-from-an-input-layer-to-an-output-layer))<br>
+    Save `convexhull` to shapefile (use the `create_shp` function as shown in the above examples or read more at [pcjerick's github pages](https://pcjericks.github.io/py-gdalogr-cookbook/vector_layers.html#save-the-convex-hull-of-all-geometry-from-an-input-layer-to-an-output-layer))<br>
     Tip: To create a tight hull (e.g., of a point cloud), look for `concavehull` functions.
 * Length (of a line) <br>
     `wkt = "LINESTRING (415128.5 5320979.5, 415128.6 5320974.5, 415129.75 5320974.7)"`<br>